Barriers to Effective Communication

 What you don’t say is just as important as your spoken words.
 Make sure your body language is communicating a message of attentiveness, friendliness, and acceptance.
 Maintain eye contact when you’re speaking and listening and avoid gestures such as furrowing your brow or crossing your arms.

-Ongoing communication training can help you overcome barriers to effective communication.
+Ongoing training can help you overcome barriers to effective communication.

 Never miss an article.
 Subscribe to RTO’s Blog